Information Technology (ITEC)

 ITEC 345 SCRIPTING LANGUAGES (3)

 Provides students with a solid foundation in the concepts which underlie many scripting languages and environments without focusing exclusively on any on elanguage.
 The emphasis will be on the underlying concepts behind the development of small programs in various scripting languages commonly found in industry.
 Student will develop, test, and execute programs in a hands-on environment.
 Prerequisite: COSC 236 or ITEC 236.

 ITEC 397 INFORMATION TECHNOLOGY INTERNSHIP (3)

 Opportunity to develop knowledge and skills in information technology by working in a local computing facility with on-site and faculty supervision.
 May be repeated for a maximum of 6 units.
 S/U Grading.
-Prerequisites: 6 units of upper level ITEC, CIS, or COSC courses and consent of instructor.
+Prerequisites: 6 units of upper level ITEC, CIS, or COSC courses, 2.75 GPA and consent of the internship coordinator.

 ITEC 411 SYSTEM ARCHITECTURE AND INTEGRATION (3)